icui/asdfy/README.md

 ```
 bool = False
 ```
-pass the origional accessor to the processing function
+Pass the origional accessor to the processing function.
+Set to .True. if you need event or station info.

 ##### onerror
 ```
 Optional[Callable[[Exception], None]] = None
 ```
-callback when error occurs
+Callback when error occurs